 Want to connect with other families?
 The Youth Mental Health Project – Parent Support Network holds FREE, CONFIDENTIAL support meetings for parents and caregivers who are concerned about their youth’s mental health.
 Meetings are open to parents and caregivers located anywhere!
 Click here for this month’s calendar.

 Headspace Michigan – Stay Home Stay Mindful is a website offering free meditation and mindfulness content for Michiganders launched by Governor Whitmer in partnership with Headspace .
 The website will offer free mental health resources during COVID-19 pandemic including evidence-based guided meditations, along with at-home workouts that guide people through mindful exercises, sleep and kids content to help address rising stress and anxiety.
 Available at www.headspace.com/MI an internet connection is the only thing that is needed to access these tools from home.

 Understood.org’s Connect With Families is a dedicated space for families to chat with others about their experiences, successes and challenges with distance learning, new home routines, etc. Check it out today!

-Transitions RTC recently shared some Self Care Tip Tip-sheets we think are great including:
+Transitions RTC has some Self Care Tip Tip-sheets we think are great including:

-Need some help to ‘Survive Home Based Life’ during the Coronavirus Pandemic?
-Find yourself suddenly home with the kids and need some ideas to keep them busy?
+Need some help to keep the kids while you take a moment for yourself.
 Check out the following resources who are currently offering Free online learning tools and ideas for families and kids of all ages: